puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 -   `user`: Login user.
 Required unless using Kerberos.

 **Note:** Kerberos client support is experimental and is only supported when running Bolt from a Linux node against a Windows node.
-In the future, you will be able to use Kerberos when running Bolt from a MacOS or Windows node.
+In the future, you will be able to use Kerberos when running Bolt from a macOS or Windows node.

 ## PCP transport configuration options